deciduously/music/post.md

 If the X axis is time, a sine wave represents a recurring action with an analog (or smooth) oscillation between their maximal *amplitudes*, or distances in either direction from 0.
 The *frequency* is how close together these peaks are, or how frequently this thing occurs.

 It makes sense that a vibration propogating through a medium could be represented as such a wave - picture a string vibrating on a guitar.
 It wobbles back and forth rapidly, just like this wave's shape.
+It stands to reason that the waves generated from this action would correspond to this osciallation at a given point.

 In simple cases, a sound at a specific pitch is a result of that sound's frequency.
 The higher the frequency, or closer together the peaks.